Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     2. At least one plot is multi-variable

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments:

+            be used in chunk 11 correlation

 14. Use dynamic aesthetics to group data

     1. Uses at least 2 unique data-mapped `aes()` arguments (e.g., color, shape, size) to group data in a plot in one or multiple plots

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments:

+            be used in chunk 11 correlation

 15. Use facets to create parallel plots